camptocamp/server-env/auth_saml_environment/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to use server env for saml configuration
+This module allows to use server env for SAML configuration

 **Table of contents**